sap-tutorials/Tutorials/tutorials/appstudio-sapui5-integrationcard-create/appstudio-sapui5-integrationcard-create.md

     !![Image depicting UI Integration Card template option](2-3.PNG)

 4. Fill-in the required project details.
 Use the **Highlight Card** template, which creates an Integration card of type List and select Finish.
-Note: If you are following this tutorial as part of a workshop, please give your card a unique name.
+>If you are following this tutorial as part of a workshop, please give your card a unique name.
 Your card name should be `#uid_products_by_vendor_card`  where `#uid` is your unique identifier.

     | Description                                        | Value
     | :-------------                                     | :-------------